What is rabies?

 Is post-bite vaccination used in exposed cats?

-Because of the potential risk to people, an unvaccinated exposed cat that has bitten or scratched a human should not normally be given either antiserum or vaccine, because it may mask signs of infection.
+Because of the potential risk to people, an unvaccinated exposed cat that has bitten or scratched a human would not normally be given either antiserum or vaccine, because it could cause a rare adverse reaction that may mimic the signs of infection.
 If there is a high probability of exposure, the safest policy is to euthanize the animal; the alternative is strict quarantine for many months.

-If the exposed cat has previously been vaccinated then a booster vaccination is indicated followed by a period of at least thirty days of quarantine and careful observation.
+If the exposed cat has previously been vaccinated then a booster vaccination is indicated followed by a period of quarantine determined by local public health regulations and careful observation.

 "There is no treatment for a cat with rabies infection."